[JM] Illustrator or author/illustrator? If the latter, do you begin with words or pictures?

 [JM] Where are you from/have you lived and how has that influenced your work?

-[JM] Tell us a little of your beginnings and journey as an artist.
+[JM] My best friends moved last year to Bristol, so I am getting to know it.
+Tell us a little of your beginnings and journey as an artist.

 [JM] What is your preferred medium to work in?